 In May 2017, the IRS provided guidance regarding the Safeguards Program in connection with cloud computing.
 To utilize a cloud computing model that receives processes, stores, or transmits FTI, the state agency must notify the Office of Safeguards at least 45 days prior to transmitting FTI into a cloud environment.
-The IRS strongly recommends that a state agency planning on implementing a cloud computing environment contact the Office of Safeguards at SafeguardReports@irs.gov to schedule a conference call to discuss the details of the planned cloud computing implementation.
+The IRS strongly recommends that a state agency planning on implementing a cloud computing Office environment contact the of Safeguards SafeguardReports@irs.gov to schedule a conference call to discuss the details of the planned cloud computing implementation.
 The IRS has provided a form to help with this process under their Additional Requirements for Publication 1075 webpage.

 A new section was added to §6103(p) in 2019 which permits disclosure to contractors and other agents, but requires that they must all have systems in place that conforms to §6103(p)(4) and agree to an on-site review every three years.
 The same public law also amends part of §7213(a)(2) by expanding the situations where there are penalties for unlawful disclosure of information.
+This new policy has an effective date of December 31, 2022.